amphineko/atomicneko/README.md

 # ~/amphineko

+👋 There's also an ongoing development branch called `next`.

+I'm working on moving to next.js and React, to support more features like server-side dynamic contents and more.

+---

 This repository is the repository of my homepage (https://futa.moe/amphineko/) that can be used as a template.

 Visit https://amphineko.github.io/amphineko/ for a live deployment of the `master` branch.